erdmkbc/Machine-Learning-Tutorial/README.md

 ### Biomechanical human data

 *This content has Biomechanical Feautures of orthopedic patiens dataset.
 Humans's bimechanicals has a a lot of feaure that you can see features below.*

-The training processes was implemented with,

-* Logistic Regression
-* Knn
-* Linear SVM methods.

 ##### Content
 * Load to data